 Our revenue has varied substantially, especially due to the impact of collaboration revenue received from Genentech and Roivant.
 The amount of future revenue is dependent on the services performed and milestones reached for our existing collaborations and on our ability to conclude new collaboration arrangements and the terms we are able to negotiate with our partners.
-As our project work for both Genentech and Roivant comes to a close, we expect that recognition of revenue related to the upfront payments from such collaborations will significantly decrease in 2023.
-We remain eligible for milestones under the collaboration, and the revenues associated with any such milestones will be recognized at the time they are achieved.
+As our project work for both Genentech and Roivant has come to an end, we expect that recognition of revenue related to the upfront payments from such collaborations will significantly decrease in 2024.
+We remain eligible for milestones under the collaborations, and the revenues associated with any such milestones will be recognized at the time they are achieved.